Skip to main content

 Selects where you want to send the main audio output of your channel.

-For Sounds, available options are None (no output), Master, Group (parent Group, default setting), any other Group or any other Sound acting as bussing point (i.e. containing an Effect Plug-in in its first Plug-in slot), as well as the 16 external stereo outputs Ext.
-116.
+• For Sounds, the available options are None (no output), Master, Group (parent Group, default setting), any other Group or any other Sound acting as bussing point (i.e. containing an Effect Plug-in in its first Plug-in slot), as well as the 16 external stereo outputs Ext.
+116 of Maschine.

-For Groups, available options are None (no output), Master (default setting), any other Group acting as bussing point (i.e. containing an Effect Plug-in in its first Plug-in slot), any Sound acting as bussing point in any other Group, as well as the 16 external stereo outputs Ext.
-116.
+• For Groups, the available options are None (no output), Master (default setting), any other Group acting as bussing point (i.e. containing an Effect Plug-in in its first Plug-in slot), any Sound acting as bussing point in any other Group, as well as the 16 external stereo outputs Ext.
+116 of Maschine.

 The available bussing points are labeled as described below.